Skip to content

 Children's & Women's Hospital Pediatric Emergency Center

-The Pediatric Emergency Center at Children’s & Women’s Hospital is the region’s only healthcare facility dedicated to caring for sick and injured children 24 hours a day, every day.
-It also is Alabama's only emergency department certified to have 100% pediatric readiness as determined by the Alabama Department of Public Health.
+Uniquely designed for patients ages 18 and under, the Pediatric Emergency Center at Children’s & Women’s Hospital is the region’s only healthcare facility dedicated to caring for sick and injured children 24 hours a day, every day.
 The newly expanded center opened in spring 2024 and is nearly 19,000 square feet, more than double the size of the former emergency department.
+It has achieved 100% compliance with the Emergency Medical Services for Children (EMSC) Program's National Pediatric Readiness Project.
+The assessment tool empowers emergency departments to improve their capability to provide high-quality care for children, also known as being “pediatric ready.”

 Providence Hospital Emergency Department